huggingface/peft/docs/source/task_guides/boft_dreambooth.md

 As a member of the **orthogonal finetuning** class, BOFT presents a systematic and principled method for fine-tuning.
 It possesses several unique properties and has demonstrated superior performance compared to LoRA in a variety of scenarios.
 For further details on BOFT, please consult the [PEFT's GitHub repo's concept guide OFT](https://https://huggingface.co/docs/peft/index), the [original BOFT paper](https://arxiv.org/abs/2311.06243) and the [original OFT paper](https://arxiv.org/abs/2306.07280).

 In this guide we provide a Dreambooth fine-tuning script that is available in [PEFT's GitHub repo examples](https://github.com/huggingface/peft/tree/main/examples/boft_dreambooth).
+This implementation is adapted from [peft's lora_dreambooth](https://github.com/huggingface/peft/tree/main/examples/lora_dreambooth).
 You can try it out and finetune on your custom images.

 ## Set up your environment